PZGM/Edir_Revo/level04/README.md

 ...
 eip            0x6e6e6e6e  0x6e6e6e6e
 ```
+We need to determine the offset at which the buffer overflows with the help of https://wiremask.eu/tools/buffer-overflow-pattern-generator/?:

-Using an offset-finding script reveals that EIP is overwritten at offset `156`.
+We find that EIP is overwritten at offset `156`.

 ## Step 4: Ret2libc Attack